apetenchea/SpaceInvaders/README.md

 java -jar spaceinvaders*.jar client [verbose]
 ```

 The script [client.sh](https://github.com/apetenchea/SpaceInvaders/blob/master/client.sh) contains an example of how to run the client.
 If you add ***verbose*** as an argument, the logging is going to be more verbose.
-In order to play the game, you must choose an username, how many player your team shall you team have, and then connect to a running server.
+In order to play the game, you must choose an username, how many players your team shall you team have, and then connect to a running server.

 ## Configuration files
 - [app.json](https://github.com/apetenchea/SpaceInvaders/blob/master/src/main/resources/config/app.json) contains runtime information about the application.
 In case of a lan party, the ***lanGame*** field should be set to ***true***, thus configuring the game to prefer the UDP protocol over TCP.